zimfw/homebrew/README.md

 homebrew
 ========

-Sets up the Zsh shell integration for Homebrew and adds the Homebrew-managed `zsh/site-functions` path into your `fpath`.
+Sets up the Zsh shell integration for Homebrew.

 Also defines Homebrew aliases.